HibiscusMC/docs/docs/hmcwraps/setup.md

 ## ItemsAdder

-Coming soon!
+The plugin has native support for ItemsAdder to replace certain items by the ones ItemsAdder provides.
+The plugin supports putting the key (e.g. `itemsadder:tree:apple`) in any `id` field of any item.

 ## Oraxen

-Coming soon!

----
+Just like ItemsAdder, HMCWraps has native support for Oraxen to replace items with Oraxen items.
+The plugin supports putting the key (e.g. `oraxen:apple`) in any `id` field of y item.

+## Post Installation

-After installing, we recommend modifying the message.properties file to your liking using [MiniMessage Formatting](https://docs.adventure.kyori.net/minimessage/format.html).
+After installing, we recommend modifying the `message.properties` file to your liking using [MiniMessage Formatting](https://docs.adventure.kyori.net/minimessage/format.html).

 Then, you can read the default configs and start adding your wraps!